 The school offers a broad range of extra-curricular activities, ranging from Music, Drama, Sport, Debating, Robotics, MUN, One World and Reading Club(s) amongst others.

-It is usual for departments to work collaboratively in cross curricular way where the timetable is suspended and students for on themes for a day or two (e.g. Y7 "What it means to be British", Y8 "Islamic Art", Y7-10 "Votes for Women Centenary Celebration").
+It is usual for departments to work collaboratively in cross curricular way where the timetable is suspended and students for on themes for a day or two.

 2.1.2 Senior School Curriculum Map